 along with Genesis 1:26-30

 God said, “Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the birds of the sky, and over the livestock, and over all the earth, and over every creeping thing that creeps on the earth.”
 God created man in his own image.
 In God’s image he created him; male and female he created them.
 God blessed them.
 God said to them, “Be fruitful, multiply, fill the earth, and subdue it.
 Have dominion over the fish of the sea, over the birds of the sky, and over every living thing that moves on the earth.”
 God said, “Behold, I have given you every herb yielding seed, which is on the surface of all the earth, and every tree, which bears fruit yielding seed.
 It will be your food.
-To every animal of the earth, and to every bird of the sky, and to everything that creeps on the earth, in which there is life, I have given every green herb for food”; and it was so.[WEB]
+To every animal of the earth, and to every bird of the sky, and to everything that creeps on the earth, in which there is life, I have given every green herb for food”; and it was so.[WEB]and Genesis 9:2-3

-are often used to prove that God has given the earth for people to use.
+The fear of you and the dread of you will be on every animal of the earth, and on every bird of the sky.
+Everything that the ground teems with, and all the fish of the sea are delivered into your hand.
+Every moving thing that lives will be food for you.
+As the green herb, I have given everything to you.[WEB]are often used to prove that God has given the earth for people to use.
 What doesn't seem to be taken into account in those discussions, and I think should (particularly since it's in the context of BOTH the Genesis stories and I think to a large extent the point of putting it in the psalm), is that "with great power comes great responsibility."

 I think the point of this section of the psalm is that God thinks so much of us that he trusts us with this amazing responsibility.
 And the counter-point of trust is living up to it, not taking advantage of it, as I think most people - myself included, tend to do.
 My friend, Craig, has a video highlighting humanity taking advantage of dominion over cows called bovinity.
 It's somewhat disturbing and I don't necessarily agree with all of his presentation (I'd highlight things he ignored and ignore some he highlighted if I were doing it), but he's a very interesting videographer and it's definitely on topic.